rydmike/theme_demo/README.md

   // 8< snip - - - dark them and a bunch of const values removed.
   //
   // Plus above we used `FlexThemeData.light`, but for educational purposes
-  // FlexColorScheme.light() and its `toTheme` methods is used in the actual code.
+  // FlexColorScheme.light() and its `toTheme` method is used in the actual code.
 }
 ```